 - The thesis should include an abstract (<250 words).

 - The thesis must be in technically perfect form.
 Students should check with their directors regarding the department's required style manual.
 Quality and accuracy of the thesis is determined by the thesis director; format must accord with Library guidelines.
 Top and bottom margins must be one (1) inch; left and right margins must be one and one-quarter (1 1/4) inches.
+Pages should be numbered.
 Check style manuals for additional requirements.

 - Any drawings, figures, photographs, and MP3 files are acceptable.
 Video files are also accepted; please see the Library staff in advance if your thesis includes a video file, so that we may make necessary accommodations.

 - All scanned elements (including images and the signature page) must be made using a high resolution, e.g. 300 dpi.

 - A sample of the required Signature page is provided on a separate sheet of instructions.
 Each signature page must have original signatures from the thesis director and readers.
 This signature page must be scanned as part of the complete PDF file electronically submitted to the library via e-mail.

 - The student will be notified by email when the Library has reviewed and approved the PDF file.
 The student should then bring a Final Approval form to the library for signed approval indicating that the thesis meets Library requirements.

 - The Library Staff will send the signed Final Approval form to the Office of the Registrar in order for the student to receive credit for the thesis.

 - Copies of the Honors Theses will be stored solely in electronic format.